Qiskit Advanced Free 18/61 in series 55 minutes By

 run_non_exact_phase()

-Expected output: the distribution peaks at m = 2 (θ_est = 0.125) with approximately 62% probability, with secondary weight at m = 1 (θ_est = 0.0625) near 22%.
+Expected output: the distribution peaks at m = 2 (θ_est = 0.125) with approximately 57% probability, with secondary weight at m = 1 (θ_est = 0.0625) near 26%.
 The remaining probability spreads across other bins with rapidly decreasing weights.
+Together the two bins bracketing the true phase hold about 83% of the total, consistent with the 8/π² ≈ 0.81 lower bound derived above.

 Qiskit Implementation: T-Gate Phase